requarks/wiki-docs/dev/storage.md

 Any error thrown \(or returning a rejected promise\) will be logged but will not prevent the page from being renamed internally.

 ### sync

+> *Should only be implemented if a schedule is defined in the module properties.*

 Upon schedule trigger.